hdmamin/roboduck/README.md

 ## About

+Have you ever wanted to ask your program why it's not working?

 Many AI-powered dev tools help you write boilerplate more quickly, but the hardest and most time-consuming part of programming is often the last mile.
 Roboduck's goal is to help you understand and fix those bugs.
 It essentially embeds an LLM (large language model) in the Python interpreter, providing drop-in natural language replacements for Python's standard approaches to:
 - debugging
 - error handling